 - Office of Relationship and Sexual Violence Prevention (RSVP)

-Offers information, confidential consultation and referrals for students impacted by relationship and sexual violence.
-Can coordinate and accompany students to appointments with medical, law enforcement and Equal Opportunity Office/Title IX providers.
+Offers information, confidential consultation and support, and referrals for students impacted by relationship and/or sexual violence.
+RSVP can coordinate and accompany students to appointments with medical, law enforcement, and Equal Opportunity Office/Title IX providers.
+RSVP can also assist with arranging academic accommodations.
 Available 24-hours, 7 days a week at (706) 542-SAFE

 - Student Care and Outreach